bradallenfisher/dmd-course-materials/projects/narrative_project_social_design_option.md

 ## Brief:

-In this project, you will create a hypertext narrative describing how a better world came to be for the year 2045.
+In this project, you will go through a design thinking process that inspires a hypertext narrative.
+In your story, you will imagine a better future world for the year 2045.

+## Tools
+- Pencil
+- Paper
+- Internet Access

 ## Process